-Dallas College PD units are responsible for developing emergency response and continuity of operations plans for their areas and staff.
+Dallas College Police Department units are responsible for developing emergency response and continuity of operations plans for their areas and staff.
 Campus emergency management liaisons provide resources and guidance for the development of these plans.

+Once the Police Department is notified, and upon confirming the emergency, the on-scene Incident Commander will use the public address system to alert the community of the threat.
 Evacuations are signaled by campus alerts through phone systems and mass notifications.
 Evacuations could be necessary in case of fire, bomb threat, or any other emergency, as deemed appropriate.